What is Pleochroism?

-Pleochroism can be used for identification purposes because stones that share very similars colour will often have different pleochroic colour schemes.
+Pleochroism can be used for identification purposes because stones that share very similar colour will often have different pleochroic colour schemes.

 Although amethyst can exhibit pleochroism it's fairly weak.
-In tourmaline, tanzanite and apatite it's strong.
+Tourmaline, tanzanite and apatite exhibit strong pleochroism.

 The word pleochroism comes from the Greek words 'pléōn' meaning 'more' and 'khrôma' meaning 'colour'.

-Pleochroism is caused by the way light passes through a mineral's crystal struture.
+Pleochroism is caused by the way light passes through a mineral's crystal structure.

 The crystal in the photo above is an extreme example of pleochroism.
 The picture is clickable and redirects to the original image.
 The page includes further details about how the photo was taken.
 Courtesy of Stan Celestian.